avi1o1/AviLOL-s-Utopia/README.md

 A personal, private space for journaling, diary entries, memorable moments, and media collection with neobrutalism styling and customizable themes.

+This project is open source and can be accessed at https://github.com/avi1o1/AviLOL-s-Utopia

 ## Features

 ### Current Features